syncfusion-content/javascript-docs/js/api/ejRTE.md

         the displayed content.
 A rich text editor control provides users with a toolbar that helps them to apply rich text formats to the text entered in the text area. </p></textarea ><script>
-// Initializes the RTE with the imageBrowser value specified.
+// Initializes the RTE with the specified imageBrowser value.
 $("#rteSample").ejRTE({  imageBrowser: {
   filePath: "../FileExplorerContent/",
  extensionAllow: "*.png, *.gif, *.jpg, *.jpeg, *.docx",